kendallsullivan/kep_occ_how-to/README.txt

 -- convert Steve's jupyter notebooks into python scripts
 	-- createStellarCatalogs -- done!
-	-- binomialVettingCompleteness - written and commented but not tested -- calc_composite_completeness - written and commented but not testedt -- binomialFPEffectiveness
+	-- binomialVettingCompleteness - written and commented but not tested -- calc_composite_completeness - written and commented but not tested -- binomialFPEffectiveness - written and commented but not tested -- binomialObsFPRate - written and commented but not tested -- makePlanetInput
-	-- binomialObsFPRate
-	-- makePlanetInput
 	-- NOT computeOccurrence -- this should switch to Anne's code -- occurrence (this is my own Jupyter notebook with the bones adapted from Anne)